How many students are usually accepted into the program?

 Does Yale University have any financial aid funds for this program?

-Beginning with the 2022-23 application cycle, the Economic Growth Center and the IDE Program are launching a new scholarship program for applicants from Africa to encourage the further diversity of the IDE class.
+Beginning with the 2022-23 application cycle, the Economic Growth Center and the IDE Program are launching a new scholarship program for applicants from Sub-Saharan Africa with the aim of providing new opportunities for excellent students from a region central to development economics, and encouraging further diversity in the IDE program.
 Generally, students come to the IDE program with sponsorship from their employer or from their government, or by securing loans from either banking institutions or from their family.
 International applicants may apply for the Yale International Loan or any loan of their choice.
 For information, contact the Graduate School Financial Aid Office at firstname.lastname@example.org or 203-432-2739.

 What are other options to funding this program?